Peter Palandjian: Tennis

 Palandjian competed professionally after leaving college and won six ATP tour Challenger titles, all in doubles.
 He also made main draw appearances in singles and doubles at various Grand Prix tournaments.
 Notable victories include wins over Jay Lapidus (Stratton Mountain, 1987), Ricardo Acuna and Mark Dickson (Raleigh, 1987) Tony Mmoh (Boston, 1998), Martin Laurendeau (Miami, 1998), Andrew Sznajder (Seattle, 1998).
 One of his doubles partners, at the 1988 U.S. Pro Tennis Championships in Boston, was future world number one Jim Courier.
 In 1988 he featured in the men's doubles at three Grand Slam events, the French Open, Wimbledon Championships and US Open.
 He also played men's doubles at the 1989 French Open and mixed doubles at the 1989 Wimbledon Championships.
 His brother, Paul, was also a collegiate tennis player.
 The pair played a Grand Prix tournament together at Boston in 1989.
 During Palandjian's highest career world ranking in doubles he reached No. 175 on July 10, 1989.

 Palandjian retired from tennis in 1989.

 Personal life

-Palandjian lives in Cambridge, Massachusetts, and has four children with his former wife Marie-Louise "Minou" Palandjian: Manon Palandjian, Petros Palandjian, Margot Palandjian, and Madelon Palandjian.
+Palandjian lives in Cambridge, Massachusetts, and has four children with his former wife Marie-Louise Palandjian.
 His daughter Manon oversees marketing and communications for his family's company.

 He married actress Eliza Dushku in August 2018.
 In February 2019, Dushku announced that she was pregnant with their first child.
-In August 2019, their first son Philip was born, their second son, Bodan was born in 2021.
+In August 2019, their first son was born, their second son was born in 2021.